prsai/ibotg/README.md

     media:media:
     prsai:John_Wayne:#farwest,#saloon

-There are four special contacts in botg that must be present in contact list:
+There are four special contacts in ibotg that must be present in contact
+list:

-* root user: internal control user managed by ibotg that has two functions: receive message from a channel and pass messages directly from/to telegram-cli.
+* root user: internal control user managed by ibotg that has two functions: receive messages from a channel to forward them to Telegram and, via
+  private messages, pass commands directly to telegram-cli and return its output.
 This contact has no presence in Telegram network so the telegram_name should be empty.
-It must be in all channels where there is a real contact.
+It must be in all channels.

-* unknown user: it's the user on IRC that maps any Telegram user is not in the contact file (will show the Telegram name into brackets).
+* unknown user: it's the user on IRC that maps any Telegram user that is not in the contact file (will show the Telegram name into brackets).
 This contact has no presence in Telegram network so the telegram_name should be empty.
 It must be in all channels.

 * echo user: it's your user on Telegram that must be mapped in IRC for echo messages (if enabled) and history logs, it must be different from master user (see Running section).

-* media user: it's the user on IRC that shows media URLs for history messages, as it's not possible to show the URLs inline as on regular messages.
+* media user: it's the user on IRC that shows media URLs (see media support section) for history messages (via private messages), as it's not possible to show the URLs inline (by each contact) as on regular messages.
 Both ircnick and telegram_name must be the same.

 **channel list:**